-Value-based care main aim is to refrain from any kind of serious health complications.
-It saves the hassle of going to different providers and specialists, as opposed to having one integrated team to take care of primary care provider, other healthcare professionals and nutritionists, all at one stop.
-For instance, maintaining a proper diet and exercise program, also be able to deal with other psychological issues pertaining to on-going illness.
+Value-based care’s main aim is to refrain from any kind of serious health complications.
+It saves the hassle of going to different providers and specialists, as opposed to having one integrated team to take care of primary care providers, other healthcare professionals, and nutritionists, all at one stop.
+For instance, maintaining a proper diet and exercise program, and also being able to deal with other psychological issues pertaining to ongoing illness.

 Value-based care reduces costs

-In value-based care the charges are bundled rather than paying for individual test or advice.
+In value-based care, the charges are bundled rather than paying for individual tests or advice.
 This is useful in more complex cases like joint replacements.
 The basic concept is that providers and hospitals get paid based on outcomes.

-Improved electronic health records, provides more convenience in maintaining data and integrating it to other systems without any hassle.
-It makes sure there are no repetition of tests and also coordinates the communication with other specialists so that the patients are treated within less time frame and get better health outcomes.
-Patients move through this integrated system quicker than the volume-based care.
-In this system, there are positive health outcomes at nominal costs; also patients face less visitations to emergency ward and hospitalization.
+Improved electronic health records, provide more convenience in maintaining data and integrating it to other systems without any hassle.
+It makes sure there is no repetition of tests and also coordinates the communication with other specialists so that the patients are treated within less time frame and get better health outcomes.
+Patients move through this integrated system quicker than through volume-based care.
+In this system, there are positive health outcomes at nominal costs; also patients face fewer visitations to the emergency ward and hospitalization.

 Feel free to get in touch with us in order to get any guidance/consultation related to healthcare IT solutions you are looking for.
 Fill up the form here and our experts will setup a quick call as per your availability.